-The building takes its name from the structure of DNA, the double helix.
+The Helix building, a design by Wiegerinck Architects, takes its name from the structure of DNA, the double helix.
 The helix shape – two strands twisted around each other – is mirrored in the building’s design in the form of four high atria that revolve around a central core.
 These atria accommodate meeting and conference rooms, creating an interesting spatial system that invites movement.

 Do you like to know the possibilities for your own project, contact the

 Architect / Designer: Wiegerinck Architecten

 PLEASE SEND ME MORE INFORMATION ABOUT THE CONTRACT POSSIBILITIES